 Wonderful Basia!

 This sounds delicious, but am I missing something?
-It seems like four cups of added ingredients – a cup of bacon, a cup of cheese, a cup of pickles, and a cup of onions, are way to much filling for 12 eggs.
+It seems like the added ingredients – bacon, cheese, pickles, and onions, are way to much filling for 12 eggs.
 The extra could be delicious for egg salad sandwiches also, but I’m just wondering is it supposed to be like a smaller amount by chance?

 Hi Jan- yes, I know it seems like a lot.
 I thought the same thing- but using extra-large eggs- somehow it turns out delicious.
 Just be sure to cut everything finely and of course, you can add less if you like. 🙂